How to Sell Your Used Car Without an Intermediary and Without Scams

 Showing original language

 A neighbor in the building sold his Chevrolet Spark last month.
-It took exactly 12 days, he didn't pay a single peso to any intermediary, and he did it all from his phone.
-The secret wasn't any trick — it was that he had his documents ready, knew what the car was worth, and knew how to filter out serious contacts from those who just call to waste time.
+It took exactly 12 days, he didn't pay a single peso to any intermediary, and he did it all from his cell phone.
+The secret wasn't any trick — it was that he had the documents ready, knew how much the car was worth, and knew how to filter serious contacts from those who only call to waste time.

-Selling a used car directly between private parties is the most common form of vehicle sales in Colombia.
-The problem is that many people improvise: they post the ad without having their paperwork in order, they price it by guesswork, or they don't know how to handle the test drive without risking anything.
-Result: the car takes months to sell, or worse, it ends up in the hands of someone who has no intention of paying.
-If you want to see real options right now, you can see cars and motorcycles available in Colombia Move — posting is completely free.
+Selling a used car directly between private individuals is the most common way to buy and sell vehicles in Colombia.
+The problem is that many people improvise: they post the ad without having the paperwork in order, set the price by guesswork, or don't know how to handle the test drive without taking risks.
+Result: the car takes months to sell, or worse, falls into the hands of someone who has no intention of paying.
+If you want to see real options right now, you can view available cars and motorcycles at Colombia Move — publishing is completely free.

-This guide covers everything you need to know before posting your first ad: what documents to prepare, how to set a real price, where to post, how to do the test drive safely, the vehicle transfer, and the most common scams they're going to try on you.
+This guide covers everything you need to know before posting your first ad: what documents to prepare, how to set a realistic price, where to post, how to conduct a safe test drive, the title transfer at the transit office, and the most common scams they will try to pull on you.

-The paperwork you need to have ready before posting
+The documents you must have ready before publishing

-This is first and there's no way around it.
-Any serious buyer is going to ask to see it — and if you don't have it on hand from the first contact, you lose credibility right away.
+This is the first step and there's no way around it.
+Any serious buyer will ask to see them — and if you don't have them ready from the first point of contact, you lose credibility right away.

-Title deed: The main document.
-If the vehicle has any restrictions (lien, seizure, pending fines), the RUNT system shows it.
-Before posting, go to runt.gov.co and verify that the car appears free of charges.
-If there's anything pending, resolve it first.
+Ownership card: The main document.
+If the vehicle has any limitations (lien, seizure, pending fines), the RUNT system shows it.
+Before listing, go to runt.gov.co and verify that the car appears free of encumbrances.
+If there is anything pending, resolve it first.

-Current SOAT: If the SOAT is expired, the vehicle cannot legally circulate.
-Renew it before posting.
+Valid SOAT: If the SOAT is expired, the vehicle cannot legally circulate.
+Renew it before listing.
 Depending on the model and engine size, it costs between $300,000 and $600,000 COP.
-It's worth keeping it up to date — many buyers request it as a condition.
+It's worth having it up to date — many buyers ask for it as a condition.

-Current technical-mechanical inspection: For vehicles over 6 years old, it's mandatory annually.
-If it's expired, some buyers are going to ask for a bigger discount than the cost of renewing it.
+Current techno-mechanical inspection: For vehicles older than 6 years, it is mandatory annually.
+If it is expired, some buyers will ask for a discount greater than the cost of renewing it.
 Do it yourself and keep that difference.

-Tax clearance certificate: Obtained from the Municipal Finance Department or online.
-In Medellín, through the Tránsito Medellín portal; in Bogotá, through Bogotá Recauda.
-Without this document, the vehicle transfer cannot proceed.
+Vehicle tax clearance (Paz y salvo): It is obtained at the municipal Secretaría de Hacienda or online.
+In Medellín, through the Tránsito Medellín portal; in Bogotá, at Bogotá Recauda.
+Without this document, the transfer in transit does not apply.

-Having all of this ready before posting not only speeds up the process — it also positions you as a serious seller in front of buyers who have already had bad experiences.
+Having all of this ready before listing not only speeds up the process — it also positions you as a serious seller to buyers who have already had bad experiences.

 How to set the price with FASECOLDA (not by guesswork)

 The most common mistake when selling: setting the price you think it's worth.
-Or worse, the one you paid four years ago when you bought it.
+Or worse, the price you paid four years ago when you bought it.

-FASECOLDA (fasecolda.com) publishes monthly vehicle reference prices for insurers in Colombia.
-It's not the exact market price, but it's the technical floor — the minimum value recognized nationally.
-Go to the portal, search for your make, model and year, and look at the commercial value.
-That's your starting point.
+FASECOLDA (fasecolda.com) publishes the vehicle reference prices for insurance companies in Colombia on a monthly basis.
+It is not the exact market price, but it is the technical floor — the minimum value recognized nationwide.
+Enter the portal, search for your brand, model, and year, and look at the commercial value.
+That is your starting point.

-If the car is in good condition with maintenance up to date, it can be worth 5–10% more than the reference.
-If it has visible damage, high mileage (over 180,000 km) or needs mechanical work, discount accordingly.
+If the car is in good condition with up-to-date maintenance, it can be worth 5–10% more than the reference price.
+If it has visible dents, high mileage (more than 180,000 km), or needs mechanical work, discount accordingly.
 Be honest with yourself — buyers are going to negotiate anyway.

-Heads up: if you set the price too high, the ad burns out — in Colombia people compare references before calling and simply ignore what doesn't add up.
+Heads up: if you set the price too high, the ad gets burned — in Colombia, people compare references before calling and simply ignore what doesn't add up.
 If you set it too low, you attract resellers looking for arbitrage, not final buyers.

-How to take photos that actually generate contacts
+How to take photos that actually generate leads

 Photos are the first filter.
-An ad without photos, or with dark and careless photos, generates automatic distrust.
-You don't need a professional camera — a well-used cell phone is enough.
+An ad without photos, or with dark and messy photos, creates automatic distrust.
+You don't need a professional camera — using your cell phone correctly is enough.

-Wash the car the same day as the photos.
-Interior without trash or clothes lying around.
-Take at least 10–12 photos: complete exterior (front, both sides, rear), engine open, wheels, interior (dashboard, front seats, rear seats, trunk), and a photo of the title card with the license plate number visible.
+Wash the car on the same day as the photos.
+Interior without trash or scattered clothes.
+Take at least 10–12 photos: full exterior (front, both sides, rear), open engine, wheels, interior (dashboard, front seats, rear seats, trunk), and a photo of the ownership card with the license plate number visible.

-Use natural light in the morning or afternoon.
-Avoid photos at midday with strong shadows or at night with flash.
+Use natural morning or afternoon light.
+Avoid photos at noon with harsh shadows or at night with a flash.
 And this is key: don't hide the defects.
-If there's a scratch or minor dent, document it in the photos.
-The buyer is going to see it in person anyway — if it wasn't in the ad, they're going to doubt everything else.
+If there is a scratch or a minor dent, document it in the photos.
+The buyer is going to see it in person anyway — if it wasn't in the ad, they will doubt everything else.

 📖 Keep reading